cqdowning/cytoblast/ProjectDocument.md

 All the assets were hand-drawn.
 This includes:

-* Player sprites and animation
+- Player sprites and animation
-* Enemy sprites and animation
+- Enemy sprites and animation
-* Weapon and bullet sprites
+- Weapon and bullet sprites
-* Tileset of walls and background
+- Tileset of walls and background
+- Health item
-* Health item, objects and decal for decor
+- Decorative objects and decal
-* UI design (health bar, game title and buttons)
+- UI design (health bar, game title and buttons)

+I opted to use a hand-drawn visual style as that's what I'm familiar with.
+The players and enemies look like cells but in a Western cartoon style.
+I used FireAlpaca for the drawing software and used their preset brush "Fluffy" for a hand-drawn/cartoonish feel.

+Since the animations were simple, I used an Animation Player that modifies the sprites' frames.
 When drawing the animations, I exported the individual sprites and used an [online spritesheet maker](https://www.finalparsec.com/tools/sprite_sheet_maker).
 When implementing the animation, I had to tinker with the AnimationPlayer’s key frames to make the animation smooth.

 I created a [theme](https://github.com/cqdowning/cytoblast/blob/main/assets/default_theme.tres), or .tres file, to implement the button sprites.
 I had to draw them in a way that allows me to apply “Nine Slice” margins.
 This way, the sprite can be stretched without looking weird.

 All my work related directly to the narrative core of the game.
-Almost every sprite has the look of a cell or microorganism, whether it be an enemy or a health item.
+Almost every sprite has the look of a cell or micro-organism, whether it be an enemy or a health item.
 I made the walls look like long cells, and drew background tiles with tiny cells or DNA strands as decoration.
 Since my sub-role is narrative design, more details about how the art intersects with world-building and narration will be in that sub-role’s summary.

 For the visual style guide, I created a [design document](https://docs.google.com/document/d/158W1hcS9_ig8T-zrRVKkaezIWNe5X8yCE7sUagEImhA/edit?pli=1&tab=t.0) to house the color palettes, inspiration and reference images, and any extra design info I might need.
 I also created a [Todo List](https://docs.google.com/document/d/1KbzWFUy0fizjDJrwQ3nopHDPXG2zpBGNWMK9zKoEpvw/edit?pli=1&tab=t.0) to manage my tasks.